reubenfirmin/jenkins-party-parrots/index.md

 # jenkins-party-parrots

-This theme for Jenkins will replace the default build icons with party parrots.
+This theme for Jenkins will replace the default build icons with party parrots (compatible with Jenkins installs that use SVG icons by default).
 It requires the [Simple Theme Plugin](https://plugins.jenkins.io/simple-theme-plugin/).

 To add the theme go to the "Manage Jenkins -> Configure System" page and under the "Theme elements" section add the following:<br/>